 4. Include a stop work provision in your contract

-We strongly encourage that you as a sub, include what is called a “stop work” provision in your contract.
+We strongly encourage that you as a subcontractor, include what is called a “stop work” provision in your contract.
 You are probably not going to be able to negotiate out the pay-when-paid provision.
 But what you probably can negotiate in, is some version of a stop work provision.
-Here is a sample of a very simple one: “Subcontractor can slow or stop work without liability or penalty if it has not been paid it’s drawn request in 30 days after submission.”
+Here is a sample of a very simple one: “Subcontractor can slow or stop work without liability or penalty if it has not been paid its drawn request in 30 days after submission.”

 Now we are not suggesting that a contractor is going to agree to this as written.
 Maybe they will say 45 days or 60 days or 90 days.
 Maybe they have some other tweaks that they want to make but having the ability to stop work if you are not paid, is probably the single most important change or addition you can make to most subcontracts.

 Because imagine this: you are doing work on a project, you have a dispute, the owner is not paying, there are the usual change orders, and you have signed a contract that requires that you keep working no matter what.
-So, who is financing the job?
+Who is financing the job?
 You are financing the job.
 So, you need to find a way to be able to stop the bleeding.
 Again, it may not entitle you to payment but at least it gives you the ability to stop working, so keep that in mind.

 How does the pay-when-paid provision affect suppliers?

 Here is where we see one major exception, and it is important as a supplier to be aware of this.
 Sometimes you may fill an order on receipt of a written purchase order.
 And that purchase order may in fact include terms and conditions.
-If it does, and one of those terms and conditions is the pay-when-paid provision, then even if they have signed your credit app, you may not even have to sign it, but you subsequently fill a purchase order which has terms and conditions.
+If it does, and one of those terms and conditions is the pay-when-paid provision, then even if they have signed your credit application, you may not even have to sign it, but you subsequently fill a purchase order which has terms and conditions.
 You may be obligated and bound by that pay-when-paid provision.

 The converse is also true.
-If you are a subcontractor or contractor, placing orders with your supplier, if you send them a written purchase order that has terms and conditions including a pay-when-paid, you may bind them potentially to your pay-when-paid defence if you have that in your purchase order.
+If you are a subcontractor or contractor, placing orders with your supplier, if you send them a written purchase order that has terms and conditions including a pay-when-paid, you may bind them potentially to your pay-when-paid defense if you have that in your purchase order.

 What About My Lien and Bond Rights?